 Levodopa (L-DOPA) is the primary drug used to treat PD.
 Levodopa is converted into dopamine when in the body, which compensates for lost dopamine-producing neurons.

 Approximately 5% of people with PD have inheritable gene mutations linked to PD.
 Researchers are investigating what causes PD in the other 95% of patients in clinical studies, animal models and cell models.

 Transplantation of young brain cells from human foetuses into people with PD has shown promising results in previous clinical trials.
 The current TRANSEURO study is re-examining this treatment method with the aim of minimising side effects and measuring efficacy.

-Scientists can now make dopamine-producing neurons from both human embryonic stem cells (ESCs) and human induced pluripotent stem cells (IPSCs).
-Neurons made from human ESCs and IPSCs mature into human dopamine neurons, survive and function after transplantation into mouse, rat and monkey models of PD.
+Scientists can now make dopamine-producing neurons from both human embryonic stem cells (ESCs) and human induced pluripotent stem cells (iPSCs).
+Neurons made from human ESCs and iPSCs mature into human dopamine-producing neurons, survive and function after transplantation into mouse, rat and monkey models of PD.

 Alpha-synuclein and many other proteins coded by genes linked to PD are still poorly understood.
 These genetic forms of PD still only make up a small proportion of patients.
 This makes it very difficult to understand the precise causes of PD.

 People with Parkinson's disease don't have enough dopamine – a chemical that allows messages to be sent to the parts of the brain that control movement and some forms of thinking.
 The disease targets and kills dopamine-producing nerve cells, or neurons, in part of the brain called the substantia nigra, although the disease does affect other nerve cells within the brain which may account for some of the other features of Parkinson’s such as problems with sleep, motivation, thinking, etc. Parkinson’s is also linked to the formation of clumps of a protein called alpha-synuclein in the brain.
 These abnormal protein clumps are called Lewy bodies.